enasequence/read_docs/submit/assembly.rst

 internal processing only and will not be visible in the browser.
 As a result, for most assemblies you will receive additional post-processing accession numbers starting with GCA\_.

+In alignment with INSDC partners, `SARS-CoV-2 assemblies <https://ena-browser-docs.readthedocs.io/en/latest/help_and_guides/sars-cov-2-submissions.html>`_ will not be assigned a GCA_ accession.
+For these assemblies, sequence accessions will continue to be assigned and the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).

 Please see individual submission guidelines for information on what accessions you will receive for each assembly type.